-About the Wholesale Unit Class of the Trust The Trust is currently closed to new subscriptions.
-AUFM is not currently making an offer NO CURRENT OFFER of Wholesale Units or accepting applications for the issuance of Wholesale Units.
-However, AUFM may determine to make offers of Wholesale Units from time to time.
-This document contains information about the Trust.
-Further information is available online at (australianunity.com.au/wealth/hpt).
-Any decision that you make in relation to your investment in the Trust should take into account your investment objectives, financial situation and needs.
-You should seek professional financial advice from a licensed financial adviser before making any investment decision.
-Summary of the Trust's portfolio The Trust primarily invests in a diversified portfolio of healthcare property and related Investment overview Section 2 assets including direct property, unlisted managed funds, listed REITs, property syndicates or companies that mainly hold healthcare property and may, from time to time, invest in loans, for example to assist with funding the fitting out of the Trust's properties.
-Gross assets \$3,975.21 million as at 30 June 2023.
-Section 3 Number of direct property 104 as at 30 June 2023.
-Section 3 assets WALE by income 16.3 years as at 30 June 2023.
-Section 3 98.06% as at 30 June 2023.
-Section 3 Occupancy rate by income Gearing ratio 26.04% as at 30 June 2023.
-Section 3 Interest cover 3.60 times for the twelve months to 30 June 2023.
-Section 3 Borrowings \$1,035 million as at 30 June 2023.
-Section 3 76.33% as at 30 June 2023.
-Hedging (% of debt Section 3 hedged) Property valuations Generally conducted annually by qualified independent valuers.
-Section 3 Related party information All transactions, including those with related parties, are conducted on commercial terms Section 3 and conditions and on an arm's length basis.
+Investment overview The Trust primarily invests in a diversified portfolio of healthcare property and related assets including direct property, unlisted managed funds, listed REITs, property syndicates or companies that mainly hold healthcare property and may, from time to time, invest in loans, for example to assist with funding the fitting out of the Trust's properties.
+Section 2 & the CDN Gross assets \$3,586 million as at 30 June 2024.
+CDN Number of direct property assets 96 as at 30 June 2024.
+CDN WALE by income 15.1 years as at 30 June 2024.
+CDN Occupancy rate by income 94.91% as at 30 June 2024.
+CDN Gearing ratio 1 36.74% as at 30 June 2024.
+Section 9 & CDN Interest cover 1 2.69 times for the twelve months to 30 June 2024.
+Section 9 & CDN Borrowings \$1,325 million as at 30 June 2024.
+Hedging (% of debt hedged) 75.66% as at 30 June 2024.
+Section 3 & CDN Property valuations Generally conducted annually by qualified independent valuers.
+Section 10 & CDN Related party information All transactions, including those with related parties, are conducted on commercial terms and conditions and on an arm's length basis.
 Features and risks Features of the Trust Distribution of income paid quarterly and sourced primarily from tenants with contracted leases.
 Managed by a specialist investment manager with skilled employees who have extensive experience in the property industry.
 Access to a diversified portfolio of healthcare property and related assets, including some strategic assets with the ability to further enhance income and the potential for capital growth over the medium to long-term.
 Potential for tax deferred income.
-Key risks of the Trust Section 8 Sector (healthcare) concentration risk Reduction in property values.
+Key risks of the Trust Sector (healthcare) concentration risk.
+Reduction in property values.
 Breach of borrowing conditions.
 Gearing increases risk, magnifying gains and losses.
 Tenant default.
 Property development risk.
+Section 7

-1. As defined by ASIC Regulatory Guide 46: Unlisted property schemes - Improving disclosure for retail investors.
-See Section 3.
+^{1.} As defined by ASIC Regulatory Guide 46: Unlisted property schemes - Improving disclosure for retail investors.
+See Section 3 and the latest CDN.